 Pat Pezet and Matt Canepa are the owners of Grinds.
 This company sells bags of chewable coffee.
 Daymond John and Robert Herjavec agreed with them for a $75,000 investment in exchange for a 15% stake in the company.

 Negotiations continued after Shark Tank ended but went awry and the deal was called off.
 That same year, Grinds had a successful year without the help of the sharks, who tried to change the original deal.
-And the company took in $1.35 million and expected to make more than $4 million the following year.

 |Product||STEM toy blocks|